 PRO: The Titans traded up to select Rashaan Evans with the 22nd overall pick in the first round of the 2018 NFL Draft.
 The 6-foot-2 inch, 232-pound defender was identified as a playmaker that could immediately bolster the linebacking corps and develop into a leader on defense.
+As a rookie, he appeared in 15 games with seven starts at inside linebacker.
 At Alabama, Evans tied for a team-leading 74 tackles as a senior while helping the Crimson Tide capture a 2018 College Football Playoff National Championship title.

 • Upon being drafted by Tennessee, Evans was reunited with former Crimson Tide teammate Derrick Henry.
 Henry phoned Evans immediately after he was selected with the 22nd pick to congratulate him.

 • He has two pregame rituals.
 Evans prays before each game and pulls grass from the field early in pregame to get a feel for the turf.

 • His nickname is ‘Razor, because I cut up.’

 • At Alabama, Evans shared the field with his brother, Alex, a member of the Crimson Tide spirit squad.

 • Two of his football role models are DeMarcus Ware and Lawrence Taylor.
 He met Ware, who also is from Auburn, Ala., at the 2018 NFL Draft.
 He later had a chance to meet Taylor during a trip to Miami and calls each experience an “amazing moment.”

 • Growing up in rural Alabama, Evans would chase wild horses to work on improving his speed and athleticism.